Debt Relief Solutions in Kingston, ON

 Are you struggling with debt or trying to figure out which Canadian debt relief program will help you get out of debt in the quickest amount of time and for the least amount of money?
 If so, let us show you that you can live a life free of bills and you do have more options than you probably realize.
 Simply put, if your paying out more money every month than you have coming in, we can get you to a professional who can help.
 Fill out the form above to get started today!

+Unfortunately, the picture is not all roses for the residents of Kingston as they currently have the highest unemployment rate (8.8%) in all of Canada.
 If you live in Kingston and cannot pay your bills on time or are seeing your overall debt levels increase month after month, then credit counselling may be the answer you are looking for.
 A quality Kingston credit counselling program can help you get out from under your debt and shore up your financial future at the same time.
-We also can offer assistance with Debt Settlement or a Consumer Proposal and even bankruptcy.

 To file a consumer proposal, Kingston residents must go through a Licensed Insolvency Trustee in the area.
 Consumer proposals allow their participants to pay back less than what they owe to their creditors.
 Despite how good that sounds, it comes with some drawbacks and should be a last resort, much like bankruptcy.